Can You Drink Kombucha While Pregnant?

 Just like any fermented beverage, kombucha contains yeast, certain bacteria and sugar to feed those organisms so they can develop colonies of live and active cultures.
 The fermentation process gives the tea base a slightly effervescent, vinegary flavor so unique to kombucha.
 Depending on the brand of kombucha you choose, the flavors of kombucha can be made from fruits, fruit juices, herbs and botanicals, spices, additional sweeteners and some artificial ingredients.

-Of course, at Brew Dr., our kombucha never adds any artificial ingredients, sweeteners to our proprietary teas beyond the fermentation process, juices or concentrates.
-All of our flavors come directly from the actual fruits, herbs, botanicals and spices that we include in the brew during the fermentation process.
+Of course, at Brew Dr., our kombucha never adds any artificial sweeteners to our kombucha.
+All of our flavors come directly from the actual fruits, natural fruit juices, herbs, botanicals and spices that we include in the brew during the fermentation process.

 The Good and The Bad Bacteria